CoderDojoMcDonough/Documentation/Exploratory_Sessions/Minecraft_ScriptCraft_Installation.md

 4. In the Spigot command window type op {your_username} and hit enter, replacing {your_username} with your own minecraft username.
 This will give you operator access which is necessary to run ScriptCraft.
 The Spigot server keeps track of operators in a text file, so you do not need to perform this step every time you start the Spigot server.

-5. Follow the ["First Steps" section on the Young Person's Guide to Programming in Minecraft](https://github.com/walterhiggins/ScriptCraft/blob/master/docs/YoungPersonsGuideToProgrammingMinecraft.md#first-steps) to connect the CraftBukkit server you just finished setting up with your Minecraft game.
+5. Follow the ["First Steps" section on the Young Person's Guide to Programming in Minecraft](https://github.com/walterhiggins/ScriptCraft/blob/master/docs/YoungPersonsGuideToProgrammingMinecraft.md#first-steps) to connect the Spigot server you just finished setting up with your Minecraft game.